 You must file if you meet the Arizona filing requirements.
-The department issued Individual Income Tax Ruling, ITR 96-4, on the tax treatment of spouses of American Indians.
+For more information on the tax treatment of spouses of American Indians, see the department's ruling, ITR 96-4, Income Taxation of Indians and Spouses.

 Do You Have to File if You Are in the Military?